Master of Theology in Islamic Studies

 This degree is a 39 credit program that may be completed in no less than twelve months and no more than four years.

-To download an application form, please choose one of the file formats here (pdf
+To download an application form, click here (pdf)

 - Baccalaureate degree or equivalent validated by a transcript.